Use Placeholders in Upload, Download, Copy, and Move Commands

 Multiple Capture Groups

-You can use multiple capture groups and reference them in any order:
+You can use multiple capture groups and reference them in any order in the target path.
+This lets you restructure the directory hierarchy of artifacts as part of the upload.

 {